GregWells/3402FinalProject/README.md

 ### Conclusions

 * The ability to closely tune the model action space to the problem is a key factor.
-For this challenge my selection of the Stable Baselines 3 framework utilizing the multidiscrete action space was problematic.
+For this challenge my selection of the Stable Baselines 3 framework utilizing the multidiscrete action space was somewhat problematic.
 Spending significant time investigating configuration capabilities of the available frameworks before commencing any coding is key to assuring the action space is confined to the smallest region possible.
-As with any "traveling saleman" optimization, limiting the possible choices to exclude unreasonable options is key.
-Tuning the penalties for invalid selctions is challenging; it would be preferable to exclude the options from the action space altogether in advance - reduce the dimensionality wherever practical.
+As with any "traveling saleman" optimization, limiting the domain of possible choices to exclude unreasonable options is key.
+Tuning the penalties for invalid selections is challenging; it would be preferable to exclude the options from the action space altogether in advance - __reduce the dimensionality wherever practical__.

 ### Future Work

-* I remain enthused to be able to facilitate an environment and associated penalty/reward system that can elicit emergent behavior from an AI.
-The OpenAI gym environment can help provide a visual window into the RL training/testing process so I plan to continue with more simple action/observation challenges to continue my reinforcement learning education.
+* I remain enthused to be able to facilitate an environment and an associated penalty/reward system that can elicit emergent behavior from an AI.
+The OpenAI gym environment can help provide a visual window into the RL training/testing process so I plan to continue with more simplistic challenges to continue my reinforcement learning education before returning to more complex action spaces/observation spaces..

 * Future expansion possibilities:
     * An incremental step forward using this codeset would be to tune the reward system until both orders and intermodal transfers occur.
-    * Alternately, a secondary AI could be introduced to solely perform intermodal transfers.
+    * Alternately, a secondary AI could be introduced to solely perform intermodal transfers in cooperation with the existing agent.
     * Alter the action sequence to facilitate a much smaller action space.
 Limiting the size of the space of choices that a drone needs to select from could significantly improve performance.
+Possibly abstracting the drone number altogether would be beneficial with the observation space simply showing "__A__ drone at __A CERTAIN LOCATION__ has __EXCESS CAPACITY: n___ and has these order opportunities for delivery."

 ## How to reproduce results